Table of Contents

 - Google Ads is an auction, but money alone won’t win—it’s about strategy and quality.

-- High-competition keywords equals high costs, so whenever possible – go niche.
+- High-competition keywords equal high costs, so whenever possible, go niche.

-Want to make the most of your Google Ads budget without feeling like you’re at a gambling table in Vegas?
+Want to make the most of your Google Ads budget without feeling like you’re gambling in Vegas?
 Get in touch with one of our Google Ads experts!
-We will help you feel more comfortable in the wide world of Google Ads, and get your organization in front of your target audience.
-Let’s make sure your money works for you, not just for Google!
+We will help you reach your target audience and make sure your money works for you, not just for Google!